-What to Expect When Refinishing Brazilian Cherry (Jatoba)
+What to Expect When Refinishing exotic lumbers

 1. Rapid Color Change (Photosensitivity)

-Brazilian Cherry is highly sensitive to light.
+Exotics can be highly sensitive to light.
 When first sanded, the wood may appear lighter—often a salmon, tan, or orange hue.
 It will naturally darken to its signature deep reddish-brown (mahogany) over time.

 Notice: Areas covered by rugs or furniture will darken slower than exposed areas, which can create "shadows" if items are moved.

-2. Natural Silica Deposits
+2. Natural Silica Deposits - may show up more after refinishing

 Brazilian Cherry naturally contains silica (mineral deposits) within the grain.
 After sanding and applying a finish, these deposits may appear as tiny white or gray specks or "shimmer" in the grain.